Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Through our years of experience looking at thousands of diamonds, we know your budget is better spent in other areas such as a diamond’s Cut quality.

 Most people find it difficult—or impossible—to distinguish one color grade from the next.
 The difference in price can be significant, though.
-For example, this D graded 1.05 Carat diamond looks just as white as this E color 1.05 Carat diamond.
-The D diamond is priced at $3,420 or 26% more, and the difference in Color isn’t noticeable at all.
+For example, this D graded 1.50 Carat diamond from James Allen looks just as white as this E color 1.50 Carat diamond from James Allen.
+The D diamond $530, or 14% more, and the difference in color isn’t noticeable at all.

 By looking at the photos on the left, are you able to place the diamonds in the correct grading order?